T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 ### Synactiv
 {{< figure src=/images/training-blogpost/synacktiv.png align=center width="30%" >}}
-Synacktiv is a Cyber security company founded by 2 IT security experts from France.
-It has grown to be one of the established names in the cyber security industry.
-They only recently added Live/Virtual training's to their portfolio of services.
-Their training's are delivered on-site in their Paris office, but only in French.
-However, the online sessions are taught in English.
+Synacktiv is a cybersecurity company founded by two IT security experts from France.
+It has grown into one of the established names in the field.
+They only recently added live/virtual trainings to their portfolio.
+Their onsite trainings are delivered in Paris and in French; however, their online sessions are taught in English.
 You can find their training schedule on their [training page](https://www.synacktiv.com/en/offers/trainings).

 #### [Attacking Web Applications](https://www.synacktiv.com/en/offers/trainings/attacking-web-applications)
 During this five-day training, participants will study the functioning of the security mechanisms implemented in recent web applications.
 The various exercises resulting from the feedback of our experts will allow them to refine their intrusion methods for the exploitation of complex vulnerabilities.
 Finally, learners will be able to understand the specificity of Java, PHP, Python and ASP.NET languages and frameworks, using dedicated modules.